 Let's get into it.
 Here are three insights, two findings, and one action for the week...

 I. What you need to know about risk tolerance and risk capacity

-Risk tolerance and risk capacity are two concepts that need to be understood clearly before making retirement investment decisions.
+Risk tolerance and risk capacity are two concepts that need to be understood before making retirement investment decisions.
 Together, the two help determine the amount of risk that should be taken in a portfolio of investments.
-Risk tolerance is the emotional or psychological willingness to take risk, while risk capacity is the ability to take risk, without jeopardizing financial goals.
+Risk tolerance is the emotional or psychological willingness to take risks, while risk capacity is the ability to take risks, without jeopardizing financial goals.

 II.
 The delicate balance between goals and risks

 It’s often said that perfection can be the enemy of good.
-This can apply within the realm of goals and risks where a singular focus on risk—whether too little or too much—can be the enemy of achieving goals.
+This can apply within the realm of goals and risks where a singular focus on risk can be the enemy of achieving goals, whether too little or too much.
 Set goals and determine the appropriate risk level necessary to achieve the goal.
 No more or no less.
 This is the essence of goal-driven investing.

 III.
 How risks change in retirement

 Risks are constantly changing before and during retirement.
-Your ability to earn income can change, the market changes, and even your behavior with long-term investment strategies can change.
-Some new risks that appear during retirement could be unexpected longevity, inflation, health care and unplanned expenses.
-As you age, work opportunities can become scarce and the risk of making poor financial decisions can increase.
+Your ability to earn income can change, the market changes and your behavior with long-term investment strategies can change.
+Some new risks during retirement could include unexpected longevity, inflation, health care, and unplanned expenses.
+Work opportunities can become scarce as you age, and the risk of making poor financial decisions can increase.
 Add to that the possibility of poor market performance, as assets are spent and not as easily replenished.
 Be aware of these changing risks and prepare for them as much as possible before retirement.

 2 FINDINGS FROM OTHERS